Inquisitor2000/DealDuck/README.md

 [ send_poll ]

 Sends poll to users.
-The poll is predefined inside json. poll.json ( do not delete )
+The poll is predefined inside poll.json ( do not delete )

 The results are stored inside PollVotes.json

 [ send_update ]